dangquangthai/funny_movies/README.md

 ## Troubleshooting

-The integration test required sidekiq is running on test environment.
+- The integration test required sidekiq is running on test environment.
 So please run sidekiq on test environment before run integration test.
+- When getting error with `docker-compose up` just re-run it.